-Labeling samples accurately and legibly is as important as their collection.
-Samples with labeling errors or without labels may have to be discarded.
-The labels on the samples in many cases will be read by technicians at various labs who are not familiar with the project, the tag letters or the tag number series.
+- --Labeling the sample accurately and legibly is as important as collecting the samples.
+Samples with labeling errors or without labels may have to be discarded. - --The labels on the samples in many cases will be read by technicians at various labs who are not familiar with the project, the tag letters or the tag number series.
 Please write the tag numbers as clearly as possible, so that anyone could read them.
-Please check your work; be sure that your 1's and 7's are clear and different (you can put a strike through 7's); be sure your 4's and 9's are unambiguous.
-Be sure to print using standard printed block letters and numbers (nothing fancy or stylized, not script).
-Be sure to use the specified marker for each vial or tube.
-Some markers will not last in the ultrafreezer or will smear easily on the plastic vials.
-Be careful to accurately record prefixes.
-We use tags with the following prefixes: BP, MB, MM, M, F, and K. Thus, MB708 and MM708 are likely to be different turtles.
-Always write out the month, or at least a part of it, e.g., 4 Aug 2016.
+Check your work. - --Be sure your 1's and 7's are clear and different (you can put a strike through 7's); be sure your 4's and 9's are unambiguous. - --Print, using standard printed block letters and numbers (nothing fancy or stylized, not script). - -- Use the specified marker for each vial or tube.
+Some markers will not last in the ultrafreezer. - --Be careful to accurately record prefixes.
+We use tags with the following prefixes: BP, MB, MM, M, F, and K. MB708 and MM708 are entirely different turtles. - --Always write out the month, or at least a part of it, e.g., 4 Aug 2016.
 Do not use all numbers, e.g., 8/4/16.
 Different countries treat the order for day and month differently.